exoplatform/exo-documentation/docs/Administration.rst

 When installing an :ref:`addon <eXo_addons>` in eXo Platform, an application appears in the platform's navigation and it could be added to spaces applications list.

-When :ref:`unistalling the addon <AddonsManagement.Uninstalling>`, it's corresponding navigation remains in the platform.
+When :ref:`unistalling the addon <AddonsManagement.Uninstalling>`, its corresponding navigation remains in the platform.

 To completely remove it, follow these steps: